Torbay Coast and Countryside Trust

 What does this mean for creditors of TCCT?

-The statement of affairs and associated documentation is being sent to creditors, together with a notice of deemed consent in relation to the nomination of liquidators.
+The statement of affairs and associated documentation is being sent to creditors.
 This correspondence includes details of how creditors submit claims in the liquidation.

-Once appointed, the liquidators will provide creditors with further information including an estimated outcome for creditors in the liquidation.
+The liquidators will provide creditors with further information in due course, including an estimated outcome for creditors in the liquidation.

 What does this mean for employees and volunteers of TCCT?